drakon660/AyendeInterview/README.md

 The first value is the entry time, the second is the exit time and the third is the car id.

 Details about this file: This is UTF8 text file with space separated values using Windows line ending.

+What we need to do is to find out how much time a car spent in the lot based on this file.